 - Senate passes tax bill featuring handwritten amendments.
 Some Senators got the final draft from lobbyists before official sources.
 “The legislation, covering nearly 500 pages, finally surfaced well after the sun had set.
 It appeared first in the lobbying shops of K Street, which sent back copies to some Democrats in the Senate, who took to social media to protest being asked to vote in a matter of hours on a bill that had yet to be shared with them directly.”
 (New York Times)

 Our take?
 We’ve been in DC long enough to remember both Democrats and Republicans calling for legislation to be put online, in its final version, so that the public has time to read the bill and let their representatives know where they stood.
+If you need the best lawyers in case of injuries just visit personal injury law firm phoenix az and they will give you the help you need.
 Good public policy can withstand public scrutiny.

 - More than half of the registered lobbyists in Washington, DC worked on tax reform this year.
 “In all, 6,243 lobbyists have been listed on lobbying disclosure forms as working on issues involving the word “tax” through the first three quarters of 2017, according to Public Citizen’s analysis of a massive data download provided by the Center for Responsive Politics (www.opensecrets.org).
 That is equal to 57 percent of the nearly 11,000 people who have reported engaging in any domestic lobbying activities at all in 2017.”
 (Public Citizen)